congvp/hello-world/README.md

 # hello-world
-This is my first project at github
+This is my first project at github.
+My name is Cong.